 Penalties for GDPR violations

-The General Data Protection Regulation Bill intends to build trust between consumers and businesses handling their personal data.
+The General Data Protection Regulation (GDPR) Bill intends to build trust between consumers and businesses handling their personal data.
 Any violation can attract hefty penalties both on the data controllers as well as the data processors.
 Of severe breaches, fines can go up to 20 million euros or 4 percent of global turnover, whichever is higher.
 The amount of penalty varies based on factors such as the steps taken to be GDPR compliant, the severity of the data breach, the mechanism in place to prevent a data breach, etc.

 Recognizing the importance of GDPR, iTech all the required steps to be compliant in all our services—data entry outsourcing services, freight audit services, medical insurance verification, and more.
 Contact us!
 For secure data services.